Federico Sturzenegger: National Deputy (2013-2015)

+Minister of Deregulation and State Transformation

+At the end of 2023, Federico Sturzenegger became a major advisor to newly-elected president Javier Milei to deregulate Argentina's economy.

+On July 5, 2024, Milei created a ministry focused on implementing the reforms designed by Sturzenegger and appointed him as minister of this new organization.
+The name of the new entity was the Ministry of Deregulation and State Transformation.
+On the same day his appointment was published in the official bulletin, he was sworn in.

+On July 18, 2024, he caused some controversy by announcing a bill that aims to include tips as part of the final bill in dining establishments.

 Presidency at Central Bank

 Between 10 December 2015 and 14 June 2018, he served as President of the Central Bank during Mauricio Macri's administration.

 Its management had three central objectives: build a monetary system more suitable for the country, develop the financial system and improve the means of payment technology.

 Once the exchange restrictions inherited from the previous administration have been eliminated, he established a inflation targeting regime with a floating exchange rate that generates a pronounced drop in inflation.

 Core inflation, in particular, by December 2017 had stabilized at an annualized value of 18%, with downward expectations.
 This disinflation process, in turn, occurred in a context of strong economic growth (the economy grew by in 2017).
 Even with these results in December 2017, the government decided to dismantle the system, which subsequently implied a process of increasing inflation, which motivated its departure shortly after.

 To develop the financial system, he introduced the Purchasing Value Units (UVAS), deposits and credits that adjust for the price level, for the first time in decades, the development of long-term credit.
 The result was the highest credit growth in 20 years in 2017, with a real explosion in the mortgage loan segment, a process that has continued later.
 He also implemented a deep deregulation of bureaucratic restrictions that limits the potential growth of the financial sector.

 Regarding payment methods, he promoted modern payment mechanisms such as PEI (Immediate electronic payment), mobile wallets, mobile payments, Debin, and homogenization of QR codes, which allow for accelerated growth of these alternative payment mechanisms.
 Likewise, it promoted the divestment of banks in the Prisma company (sole supplier of Visa in the country) in order to make the credit and debit card segment more competitive.